trinhlai252/PowerBI-RFM-Segment-Analysis/README.md

 ## I. Introduction
 This project involves creating a comprehensive business intelligence dashboard for Adventure Works Cycles, a global bicycle manufacturer.
 The dashboard provides insight into customer segments based on the RFM model and suggestions for maintaining/developing/retaining/attracting each customer segment.
 ## II.
 Business question
-Customer Behavior doesn't describe who is shopping in your store, it describes how they shop there.
+Customer Behavior doesn't describe who is shopping in your store, it describes __how they shop__ there.
 It looks at factors like how often they shop, their product preferences, and how they feel about your marketing, sales, and service.
-Understanding these details helps businesses effectively communicate with customers.
-To understand customer behavior, we also need to classify customers into separate groups with the same behavioral tendencies or common characteristics (Customer Segmentation).
+Understanding these details helps businesses __effectively communicate__ with customers.
+To understand customer behavior, we also need to __classify__ customers into separate groups with the __same behavioral__ tendencies or __common characteristics__ (Customer Segmentation).
 For example, demographic classification based on age, gender, income, education level, and marital status; geographical classification based on continent, country, region, city, or town; or psychological classification based on personality, attitude, worldview, and interest.

-Requirement: Apply customer transaction data to perform RFM analysis.
+Requirement: Apply customer transaction data to perform __RFM analysis__.
 * Clearly present customer segments within the business and the performance of each segment.
-* Provide appropriate suggestions for maintaining/developing/retaining/attracting each customer segment
+* Provide appropriate suggestions for __maintaining/developing/retaining/attracting__ each customer segment
 ## III.
 Dataset
 Dataset: adventureworks2019 (public Google BigQuery dataset)